Report a question

 Sub Topic: Rational Numbers on the Number Line

-36. Which of the following is a rational number between 3 and 4?
+36. Which of the following decimal expansions is terminating?

 37 / 100